 Horseradish is a love it or hate it type of food.
-It is generally seen as a condiment and packaged as “prepared” probably most notable in cocktail sauce.
+It is generally seen as a condiment and packaged as “prepared” probably most notable in cocktail sauce and Bloody Mary’s.

 What Is Horseradish?

-The horseradish we use is actually the root of the horseradish plant and comes from the mustard family.
+The horseradish we use is actually the fresh roots of the horseradish plant and comes from the mustard family.
 Another close relative is wasabi.
 The leaves of a horseradish plant are also edible, but not as widely used in the culinary realm.

 What Does Horseradish Taste Like?